-We set firm-wide commitments supporting the goal of reaching net zero by 2050.
+We set firm-wide commitments supporting the goal of reaching net zero by 2050 or sooner.

 To further bolster our active ownership efforts, in March 2021, we became an early signatory to the Net Zero Asset Managers Initiative, an international group of asset managers committed to supporting the goal of net zero greenhouse gas (GHG) emissions by 2050 or sooner, in line with global efforts to limit warming to 1.5 °Celsius.
-In June 2022, we formally announced our own targets, which cover the discretionary equity assets we manage and represent approximately 80% (\$11.8 billion) of firm-wide AUM.1 Our targets focus on two key areas: moving the companies we invest in to set science-based emission reduction targets and reducing carbon intensity across our strategies.
+In June 2022, we formally announced our own targets, which cover the discretionary equity assets we manage and represent approximately 80% (\$11.8 billion) of firm-wide AUM.
+Our targets focus on two key areas: encouraging the companies we invest in to set science-based greenhouse gas (GHG) emissions reduction targets and reducing carbon intensity across our investment strategies.